scepman/scepman-docs/docs/certificate-deployment/microsoft-intune/windows-10.md

 1. Configure the **SCEP Certificate**

 {% hint style="warning" %}
-You can not configure all **SCEP Certificate** settings.
-This is because some settings are mandatory set by SCEPman, the yellow rectangle is automatically set by SCEPman \(for better visibility we recommend to set the settings in the yellow rectangle to the SCEPman mandatory settings like shown below\).
-Hereby is the Key usage set to **Digital signature** and **Key encipherment**.
+There are some restrictions to the **SCEP Certificate** settings:

+**You must add the 'User principal name \(UPN\)' as Subject alternative name.** This ensures that SCEPman can link certificates to user objects in AAD.
+The setting for 'Subject name format' is freely selectable.

+SCEPman automatically sets the Key usage to **Digital signature** and **Key encipherment** and overrides the settings configured here, unless the setting *AppConfig:UseRequestedKeyUsages* is set to *true*.

 For SCEPman version before 1.5, the validity period is set to a fixed 6 month.
-For SCEPman 1.5 and above, SCEPman caps the certificate validity if it is above the configured maximum, but otherwise uses the validity configured in the request.
-The red rectangle is a setting that is free to modify.
-Long term all settings will be supported for configuration. **The setting for 'Subject name format' is freely selectable.
-For the Subject alternative name we recommend to set 'User principal name \(UPN\)'.**
+For SCEPman 1.5 and above, SCEPman caps the certificate validity to the configured maximum, but otherwise uses the validity configured in the request.
 {% endhint %}

 ![](../../.gitbook/assets/scepman_user_w10_2%20%281%29%20%281%29.png)